-And they need people like you.
+They need people like you.

 It’s Incredibly Interesting

-Companies large and small hire transcription service providers.
+Companies, large and small, hire transcription service providers.
 Government agencies hire them.
 So do non-profits, law firms and health care providers.

-And if you have particular areas or industries that interest you, you are probably going to be able to find a company or companies in those areas or industries that will want to take advantage of your talents.
+If you have particular areas or industries that interest you, you are probably going to be able to find a company or companies in those areas or industries that will want to take advantage of your talents.

-The Transcription Jobs Are Out There
+The Part-Time Transcription Jobs Are Out There

 By now you are probably wondering where you can go to find a side gig in transcription–and why wouldn’t you be?